 Academic Integrity Committee Membership

 The Academic Integrity (AI) Committee consists of three faculty members, one of whom will serve as chair; one undergraduate student; and one graduate student.
-The School of Nursing (SON) dean appoints the members of the AI Committee for a two-year term and designates the chair.
-The Academic Integrity Coordinator (Lori Propst, 201 HHD East), appointed by the dean, assists the committee and serves as its liaison to the Office of Student Conduct (OSC).
+The College of Nursing dean appoints the members of the AI Committee for a two-year term and designates the chair.
+The Academic Integrity Coordinator (Lori Propst, 301 HHD East), appointed by the dean, assists the committee and serves as its liaison to the Office of Student Conduct (OSC).

 The committee shall: